massykezzoul/ycs/Readme.md

 6- Run the programme and pray

 ```
+    # if you didn't wrote your api key in the step 5 use this option '-k <API_KEY>'
-    python3 src/ycs.py > output.json # this print the result in the file 'output.json'
+    python3 src/ycs.py <videoID> > output.json
 ```

 #### Windows